neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

-The [StateAddon](../werkbank/StateAddon-class.html) provides a simple solution for managing state that doesn't need visual controls like knobs do.
-Think of it as "headless knobs" - you get the same reactive state management capabilities as knobs, but without the UI controls.
+The [StateAddon](../werkbank/StateAddon-class.html) provides a general, simple solution for managing state.
+It's an alternative to using the [KnobsAddon](Knobs-topic.html) or the [WrappingAddon](../werkbank/WrappingAddon-class.html).

 This is particularly useful for custom data models, controllers, or any state that doesn't have a corresponding knob implementation.

+- In comparision to the **KnobsAddon**
+  - it doesn't offer visual controls.
+  - There is no need to implement a new type for each different object you want to use with the StateAddon
+- In comparision to the **WrappingAddon**
+  - It offers watching and manipulating your object out of the box, without implementing for instance a custom widget, like in the following example, that serves this purpose.
+  - It doesn't work by introducing new widgets to the widget tree

 States behave similarly to knobs: they **preserve their values during hot reloads**, provide reactive updates through `ValueNotifier`, and integrate seamlessly with your use cases.
 The key difference is that states don't appear as controllable elements in the right panel.